When is the best time to visit Madrid? It’s a buzzing city all year round, but the rhythm and activities vary from one season to another.

 Probably the only disadvantage to coming in the winter is that all the outdoor cafes (terrazas) are closed.
 This doesn’t mean you won’t be outside exploring the city during most of the day.
 While it’s true that the temperatures can be chill, it doesn’t go below freezing often.

-The first one is school and work holidays.
 Bear in mind that not only tourists (whether they are backpackers or high budget travellers) choose this time of the year to travel, but you also need to know that Spaniards are also on holidays at that time of the year, especially in August.
 So people from other parts of Spain come to Madrid to visit, and Madrileños go on holiday meaning that many shops, bars and cafés are closed.